Skillshare

 Illustration, graphic design, photography, video production, writing, marketing, and freelance business are the strongest categories.
 The library of practitioner-led creative content is among the deepest of any subscription platform.
 Technical subjects (data science, programming) are thinner — dedicated platforms like Codecademy or Udemy offer more depth.

-New users get a full month of free access to the entire Skillshare library — no watermarks, no content restrictions.
-You can complete multiple full classes during the trial period.
-The trial converts to a paid annual plan unless cancelled before the trial ends.
+Skillshare often offers a free trial, but trial length can vary by region or promotion — check the current offer before subscribing.
+During the trial you get full access to the entire library with no watermarks or content restrictions.
+The trial converts to a paid annual plan unless cancelled before it ends.
 It's the cleanest way to evaluate the platform with zero financial risk.

 Who should NOT use Skillshare?